-Stulgis-Akin 112

-119 N Glen Arven Ave., Temple Terrace, FL 33617
+119 N Glen Arven Ave., Temple Terrace, FL 33617 dickeym@floridacollege.edu 813-988-5131 x127

-chandlert@floridacollege.edu

-813-988-5131 x310

-- 2. Online report form, in which the reporter may include or name or remain anonymous.
+- Online report form, in which the reporter may include or name or remain anonymous.
 Note that anonymous reports may prompt the need to investigate and may limit the College's ability to respond.
-The link to the report form is - Any faculty or staff member (student workers not included) who is then required to report to the Title IX Coordinator. - 4.
+The link to the report form is - 3.
+Any faculty or staff member (student workers not included) who is then required to report to the Title IX Coordinator. - 4.
 The FC Confidential Resource.
 This person is not required to inform the Title IX Coordinator in most cases, but can offer guidance to the one who makes the report.

-Holly Cabina

-Academic Advising Office, Chatlos Building 119 N Glen Arven Ave., Temple Terrace, FL 33617 cabinah@floridacollege.edu 813-988-5131 The TIXC will determine if sexual misconduct has occurred and if so will proceed according to the Title IX policy.
+Holly Cabina Academic Advising Office, Chatlos Building 119 N Glen Arven Ave., Temple Terrace, FL 33617 cabinah@floridacollege.edu occurred and if so will proceed according to the Title IX policy.
 The full description of those processes is in the full policy online.
 If a case moves to resolution, the case may resolves with a support-based resolution, an agreement-based resolution, or an investigation and decision making resolution.
 For a full description of the intake process and resolution options see the full Title IX Policy online.